 The flat walls inspection was commissioned from Ellis & Moore in September 2019, which carried out previous structural surveys and specified previous wall repairs.
 The results were presented to the 2019 AGM and the structural report (large PDF, 14.2Mb) is now available with a username and password that owners can obtain on request from the Managing Agent.
 There were no issues with previous repairs and minor wall cracks thought to result from thermal expansion will be repaired in the periodic repair as before.
 More serious issues requiring monitoring and repair were discovered with two flat blocks, see separate section.

 Surveyor Hallas & Co was appointed to supervise periodic external repair and redecoration as in previous cycles, since it is familiar with the Estate and particularly with the situation of the flat walls, with fee terms as previously.
 It invited five building contractors to tender using a specification (large PDF, 13.3Mb) and cost submission (Excel spreadsheet, 194kb) agreed with the Directors and received four tenders (available for inspection by appointment).
 Hallas & Co assessed the tenders in a tender report (PDF, 372kb).
 All these documents require a username and password given in the section 20 consultations that owners can also obtain on request from the Managing Agent.
-It was planned to carry out the external work starting in April 2020 but this work has had to be postponed because of the pandemic.
+It was planned to carry out the external work starting in April 2020 but this work had to be deferred to 2021 because of the pandemic.
 The contractor that provided the lowest tender quite properly suspended all but emergency work that could be carried out in line with Government restrictions.

 Unfortunately, initial tenders were about three times the cost of similar work in 2010 and 2015 allowing for inflation, with general costs including staff welfare and scaffold and hoist costs for access greatly increased.
 This is thought to result from the Government Living Wage, more stringent health & safety standards and market conditions.
 The Directors met the supervising surveyor and lowest tenderer to clarify the work and managed to reduce costs including contingency, fees and VAT by about £36,000 for a start in April 2020, although this was not possible because of the pandemic.
 It is not considered viable to reduce costs further.
 All suitable contractors known to the managing agent and surveyor were asked to quote, including the one that did the work last time at lower cost, so it is unclear who else could tender or carry out the work more cheaply.
 The section 20 consultations with leasehold flat owners required by law received no responses affecting the outcome.